Cy-Hub/Cy/README.md

 - RESTful components have proven to be an especially approachable and widely applicable subset of the more general space of actors.

-Cy supports control-flow monads (such as Maybe or List) in "for" statements.
-In fact, Cy's "for" statement supports any type of monad except IO, but the built-in support for stateful effects through vars and actors greatly reduces the importance of monads for purposes other than control flow.

 The Cy language is designed for smooth interplay with the other Cy platform features needed to support effective code mining: